 - Tennessee Chapter: In 2012, the Tennessee Chapter hosted the first national conference in Nashville.
 The Chapter incorporated a half-day state specific conference that preceded the opening of the national conference. - Colorado Chapter: The 2013 ESC national conference was held in Denver in conjunction with the Colorado ESC Chapter.
 The Chapter organized a panel for the agenda that focused on successful GESPC projects in Colorado.
 The Chapter also awarded 10 conference scholarships to local decisions makers. - Minnesota Chapter: In 2014, the Minnesota ESC Chapter hosted the annual ESC Conference.
 A networking reception was held on-board a steam-powered paddle boat on the Mississippi River.
-Scholarships were awarded to more than a dozen potential state and local end-suers to attend the conference. - North Carolina Chapter: The North Carolina ESC Chapter hosted the 2015 national conference in downtown Charlotte.
+Scholarships were awarded to more than a dozen potential state and local end-users to attend the conference. - North Carolina Chapter: The North Carolina ESC Chapter hosted the 2015 national conference in downtown Charlotte.
 The Chapter introduced for the first time a scholarship for energy and engineering students from a nearby university. - Kentucky Chapter: The Kentucky ESC Chapter and the Division of Local Governments hosted the 2016 national conference.
 The ESC Conference was held immediately preceding the annual DLG conference for local government officials. - Nevada Chapter: The 2017 ESC annual conference was held in Henderson, Nevada.
-As has become a tradition, the Chapter allocated chapter funds to provide scholarships to public sector end-users in the state.
+As has become a tradition the Chapter allocated chapter funds to provide scholarships to public sector end-users in the state. - Georgia Chapter: The 2018 ESC annual conference was held in Atlanta, Georgia.
+As part of the conference the Georgia ESC chapter hosted a workshop focused on doing performance contracting work in Georgia. - Colorado Chapter: The 8th Annual ESC Conference was hosted by the Colorado Chapter, becoming the first Chapter to host the annual conference twice.

-In addition to annual conferences, Chapters have found that workshops and forums are another great way to create awareness for GESPC.
+In addition to annual conferences, Chapters have found that workshops, webinars and forums are another great way to create awareness for GESPC.
 There are a large number of examples of Chapter efforts in support of this activity:

-- A number of Chapters have hosted forums to help local units of government better understand the state's Guaranteed Energy Savings Program and how to use performance contracting to finance energy efficiency improvements. - Outcome: Forums allow chapters to address state-specific issues as they arise and to provide education and awareness on issues and solutions independent of a larger conference setting with competing topics. - The North Carolina Chapter uses the workshop model to educate potential customers on the GESPC business model. - Outcome: In 2014/2015 they had more than 20 projects implemented statewide due to a number of factors -- including the Chapter outreach activities.
+- A number of Chapters have hosted forums to help local units of government better understand the state's Guaranteed Energy Savings Program and how to use performance contracting to finance energy efficiency improvements. - Outcome: Forums allow chapters to address state-specific issues as they arise and to provide education and awareness on issues and solutions independent of a larger conference setting with competing topics.

-Examples of workshops and forums that address state-specific issues include:
+Examples of workshops, webinars and forums that address state-specific issues include: